 “I think the answer is ‘yes’ and I wouldn’t want to know even if you’d answered that question if Doctor Byers asked it.”

-Tim had a difficult time suppressing his laughter, but he did hold it in.
+Tim had a difficult time suppressing his laughter, but he bit his tongue and was successful holding it in.

 “I agree with your mother, Jase.”

 “When would I go?”

 “I called his office,” Betty answered Jason, “and he has two o’clock available this Monday and four o’clock on Friday.
 Which would you prefer?”

 “Alright, I’ll set it up.
 I’ll drive you there and go shopping while you’re meeting with him, and return to pick you up at three.”
 Betty didn’t tell Jason or Tim that she’d already made the appointment for Jason to see Doctor Byers on Monday at two.

 “Okay,” Jason said with a sigh, “I sure hope this is the last of this kind of meeting I’m being sent to.”
 He almost said ‘subjected to’ but decided that would just start an argument.